Enhanced Screening of BOP Correctional Officer Candidates Could Reduce Likelihood of Misconduct

 - Finding of Misconduct by a Federal Bureau of Prisons Senior Executive for Lack of Candor

-- Inspection of the Federal Bureau of Prisons' Federal Correctional Institution Lewisburg
+- Audit of the Federal Bureau of Prisons' Efforts to Improve Acquisition Through Strategic Sourcing

 About the DOJ OIG — Federal Bureau of Prisons collection